Recruitment Policy Procedure in HRM with a Sample of Recruitment and Selection Policy for Example

 9. If any aspect is still not clear the interviewer should ask the question again by rephrasing it or it can also be done by returning to it in the latter part of the interview session so that clarity is obtained on that particular aspect.

 11. Interview must be conducted in a meeting room.

-14. There must be proper introduction of all members in the interview panel and the candidate.
+14. There must be a proper introduction of all members of the interview panel and the candidate.

 15. The interviewer must try to keep the conversation straight and structured.